HyagoOliveira/Persistence/README.md

 If you're using a Cryptographer method, set a new Cryptographer Key using the **Get New Cryptographer Key** button.

-><b>Important</b>: you should always create a new Cryptographer Key for every game you make in order to increase your data security.
+>**Important**: you should always create a new Cryptographer Key for every game you make in order to increase your data security.

 ### Creating the Serialized Data Class